mebobby2/MachineLearningBook/README.md

 Source code for book:
 https://github.com/arthur-e/Programming-Collective-Intelligence

-Upto page 43
+Upto page 44

-The del.icio.us API
+This can be used to build a dataset similar to the critics dictionary you created by hand at the beginning of this chapter

-Before that, work out how to use the pydelicious.py file
+Before that, write a mock delicious api class which mocks the delicious api